Campo de Belchite

 Campo de Belchite is a comarca in Aragon, Spain.
 It is located in Zaragoza Province, in the transitional area between the Iberian System and the Ebro Valley.

-The administrative capital is Belchite, with 1,647 inhabitants the largest town of the comarca.
+The administrative capital is Belchite, the largest town in the comarca.

 Some municipal terms of Campo de Belchite are part of the historical region of Lower Aragon.

-This comarca was the scenario of violent battles during the Spanish Civil War (1936 - 1939) between fascist troops supporting general Franco and the loyalist Spanish Republican armies.
+This comarca was the scene of violent battles during the Spanish Civil War (1936 - 1939) between fascist troops supporting general Franco and the loyalist Spanish Republican armies.